Tinder/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 This means the same exact instance is accessed through a ``ViewControllable`` protocol from within the `Flow` instance (for presentation) and through a `Presentable` protocol from within the `Context` instance (for updating the UI).

-Note that although the `Context` may participate in keeping a Node's user interface in sync with the current app state, the Node's view state dedicated `Worker` normally handles this responsibility.
+Note that although the `Context` may participate in keeping a Node's user interface in sync with the current app state, the Node's view state `Worker` normally handles this responsibility.

 - ``ViewControllable``
 - ``ViewControllableFlow``